Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 .
 ### AR-vos-Directory within the ARpoise Directory Service - layers list

 The AR-vos-Directory will initially contain only the example layers we have set up as templates, positioned at our default location on the Bay.

-We have set up three example AR-vos layers which you can use as a template to copy and paste into the artists' accounts, for them to modify and change into layers with their own content.
+We have set up **three example AR-vos layers** which you can use as a template to copy and paste into the artists' accounts, for them to modify and change into layers with their own content.
 - Example_AR-vosGeo
 - Example_AR-vosImage
 - Example_AR-vosSLAM

 Notes:
 - We have given them all names that include "AR-vos," so the artists know which layers can be viewed in which apps.
-The app can only see the layers that are listed in the corresponding directory.
 - There is no difference between the .xml for an ARpoise geolocative layer and that for an AR-vos geolocative layer.
 We have literally copied and pasted the ARpoise .xml file from the Arpoise-Directory folder into the AR-vos-Directory folder.
 - In fact, there is no difference between the porPOIse web form to create an AR-vos geolocative, image trigger or SLAM layer!
 The difference is mainly one single field in the artist's POI configuration - as we will describe in the artist tutorial for setting up an AR-vos layer.
 But we decided to give the layers distinct names for clarity.